dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 title: Programming Quickstart
 ---

 Let's learn how to program in DBOS!
-In this tutorial, we will write a simple application featuring all core DBOS concepts - serverless, transaction, communicators and workflows.
-This application will reliably send a greetings note to your friends.
+In this tutorial, we will modify the example hello application setup during init to reliably send a greetings note to your friends.
+This simply application will cover all core DBOS concepts - serverless, transaction, communicators and workflows.

 First, you will learn to declare HTTP endpoints to serve applications.
 Then, how to interact with a database and embed third party API calls to your application.
 Finally, you will compose these steps in reliable workflows.